PopovEvgeniy/galactixfuse/readme.txt

 Description and usage

 Galactix is old scroll-shooter by Cygnus Studios.
-This game store resources in FILE0001.GLB and FILE0002.GLB files.
+This game store resources in GLB pseudo-archives.
 Do you want to extract files from these pseudo-archives?
 You can use my software for doing it.
-This software intends for DOS version of Galactix.
+This software intends for Galactix version 1.3.
 This program takes a target file name and output path as command line arguments.
 Always add directory separator(\ or /) at the end of output path.